Protect your account

 If you confirmed a phone number, then make sure it's still your current one.
 When you change numbers, make sure that you also change it on your Phone Numbers page.

-If you use other email addresses to restore your account, protect your alternate email addresses as you would your Yandex one: think up a complicated password and confirm your phone number when possible.
+If you use other email addresses to restore your account, protect them in the same way: think up a complicated password and confirm your phone number when possible.

 If you only use a security question to restore access, then follow our recommendations for how to come up with a reliable answer to your security question.